Our new model of support, Activate, is based on research carried out over two years, at 24 services and involving over 80 of the people we support.

 Before adopting the Activate approach, Sarah was verbally aggressive and would injure herself.
 Her challenging behaviour contributed to Janet’s anxiety and seizures, putting a strain on their relationship.

 Researchers supported staff with training, monitoring and feedback.
-We trained Sarah and Janet’s staff teams on Active Support, Positive Behaviour Support and use of a Periodic Service Review.
+We trained Sarah and Janet’s staff teams on the components of Activate: Active Support, Positive Behaviour Support and Periodic Service Review.

 Sarah, Janet and their support teams are all much happier and healthier thanks to Activate.